Mission and Vision

 Cristen believes that education and action are the best vehicles to honor individuals, build better businesses, strengthen communities, and create experiences that empower the human spirit.
 She is on a mission to use the written word to connect exceptional people and powerful ideas.

 Cristen grew up in a home without a television but with hundreds of books.
 She has been a lover of words and voracious reader since early childhood.
 She has self-identified as a writer almost all her life, but it wasn’t until after college that she began to write as a Writer.
 IDAHOmagazine published her first piece of commercial narrative nonfiction.

-She is a developmental and substantive editor, writer, author coach, publisher, advocate, and active volunteer.
-Cristen also serves as the National Chapter Director for the Nonfiction Authors Association and serves as one of its chapter leaders.
+She is a developmental and substantive editor, writer, author coach, publisher, advocate, and volunteer.
+Cristen also serves as the National Chapter Director for the Nonfiction Authors Association and is one of its chapter leaders.

 Her clients are traditionally published, indie published, and aspiring authors who believe, as she does, that well-crafted words–nonfiction and fiction–have the power to transform businesses, communities, and lives.
 They are people of words and action.

 Interests and Pursuits

 Cristen is passionate about human rights; entrepreneurship; health and wellness; and medical anthropology, including global health.
 When not working with words or people, Cristen heads into the wildernesses of Idaho and the Pacific Northwest.